CrociDB/bulletty/README.md

 ```shell
 bulletty add https://crocidb.com/index.xml [Category]
 ```

-**bulletty** will syncronize all your sources when you open the TUI, by just invoking `bulletty`.
+If no category is passed, the feed source will be added to the `General` category. **bulletty** will syncronize all your sources when you open the TUI, by just invoking `bulletty`.
 Another way to update every entry is through:

 ```shell
 bulletty update